 BETC’s New Play Development Program

-BETC’s new play development program, Generations, features the work of parent playwrights with children under 18.
-The name comes from BETC’s goals for the program: to welcome all generations into the theater to see new plays, and to empower playwrights to generate new work.
+BETC’s new play development program, Generations, features work by parent playwrights with children under 18.
+The name comes from BETC’s goals for the program: to welcome all generations into the theater to see new plays and empower playwrights to generate new work.

 Each season, BETC selects one playwright through a national competition to join us in Boulder for a one-week residency.
 During the residency week, the playwright works with a professional director, dramaturg, and actors to develop the selected script.
 The week concludes with a public reading and post-reading conversation.

 Our 2021 competition submission period closed June 14, 2021.
 We will announce this year’s winner in the fall.
 Submissions for our 2022 competition will be open in the spring.